ALSchwalm/transient/docs/cli/run_create_start_stop.md

                                      (/absolute/path/on/VM:path/on/host)
 - `--copy-timeout COPY_TIMEOUT`: The maximum time to wait for a copy-in-before or copy-out-after operation to complete
+- `--direct-copy`:    Transfier files specified via `--copy-in-before` or `--copy-in-after` directly to the VM, instead of a background 'builder' VM
 - `--rsync`: Use rsync for copy-in-before/copy-out-after operations

 #### VM Creation Flags